MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/concepts/publishing-guidelines.md

 Use the following tags to demonstrate to users which packages will work well with their environment:

 - PSEdition_Desktop: Packages that are compatible with Windows PowerShell
-- PSEdition_Core: Packages that are compatible with PowerShell Core
+- PSEdition_Core: Packages that are compatible with PowerShell 6 and higher
 - Windows: Packages that are compatible with the Windows Operating System
 - Linux: Packages that are compatible with Linux Operating Systems
 - MacOS: Packages that are compatible with the Mac Operating System